How to install WSL on Windows 10

 - On the left side of the System window, choose About.

 - On the right side of the window, system information is displayed.
 Make sure the Version is at least 1607, and the System type is a 64-bit operating system.

 If the Version number is less than 1607, you need to perform a Windows Update before installing WSL.

 If the System type is not a 64-bit operating system, you cannot run WSL.

 To install WSL, follow these steps.

 - Open a new PowerShell window as Administrator.
 To do this, open your Start menu, scroll down to W, and expand the Windows PowerShell folder.
 Right-click Windows PowerShell, choose More, then Run as administrator.

 - At the PowerShell prompt, run the following command:

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-- Some necessary software will download, and the WSL subsystem will be enabled after you reboot.
+- Some necessary software downloads, and the WSL subsystem will be enabled after you reboot.
 Linux itself is not installed yet, however (until you choose a Linux distribution, in step 5.)

-- When the download is complete, PowerShell will ask if you're ready to reboot the computer.
+- When the download is complete, PowerShell ask if you're ready to reboot the computer.
 Before rebooting, make sure any documents are saved, and any open applications are closed.
 Type Y, or if you're going to reboot later, type N instead.

 - After your computer reboots, log in to Windows and open a new Command prompt (or PowerShell).
 At the prompt, run: